schrodingersbox/keto/README.md

 If you find yourself craving baked good, almond flour is a good substitute.
 I used to make almond flour muffins to grab on the way out the door in the morning.

+### Alcohol

+When you are in ketosis, your tolerance to alcohol is **greatly reduced**.
+Ideally, avoid alcohol entirely, but if you must drink, pace yourself and have much less than you normally would.

 ## Resources

 ### r/keto: Keto in a Nutshell